 HSA Savers!
 Consider Earning Safe Returns With Brokered CDs

-HSA Savers (or conservative investors) should consider brokered CDs to earn moderate, but safe returns.
+HSA Savers and conservative investors should consider brokered CDs to earn moderate, but safe returns.
 Savers now have free access to brokered CDs thanks to Fidelity and Lively.
 These two administrators do not charge HSA participants an investment fee to access a brokerage account.

 What Are Brokered CDs?